whatsapp facebook linkedin twitter

 In addition to basic ERP and CRM tools, NetSuite provides numerous optional modules that you can purchase separately or as part of a specialized industry package.
 These modules offer advanced features designed specifically for unique business requirements, enabling you to adapt your NetSuite solution to your company’s evolving needs.

-Cost of NetSuite Add-On Modules
+Cost of NetSuite Add-On Modules:

-• You can add modules whenever necessary, but they can only be removed at the time of your subscription renewal.
+Prices for NetSuite modules depend on their complexity and your industry needs.
+Typically, these modules cost between $599 and $1,699 monthly per module.
+You can add modules whenever necessary, but they can only be removed at the time of your subscription renewal.

 • Automatic revenue calculations

-• Financial planning and analysis tools
+• Financial planning & analysis tools

-Fixed Assets:
+Fixed Assets

-• Automatic depreciation calculations
+• Automatic depreciation

-• Integration with financial records
+• Syncs with financial records

-Budgeting & Planning:
+Budgeting & Planning

-• Collaborative budgeting tools
+• Collaborative budgeting

-• Scenario analysis
+• Scenario modeling

-Revenue Recognition:
+Revenue Recognition

-• Rule-based revenue calculations
+• Rule-based calculations

 • Deferred revenue tracking

-Manufacturing (WIP & Routing):
+Manufacturing (WIP & Routing)

 • Real-time production tracking

-• Detailed product assembly instructions
+• Assembly instructions

 • Production scheduling

-Warehouse Management (WMS):
+Warehouse Management (WMS)

-• Instant inventory status updates
+• Instant inventory updates

-• Automated inventory replenishment
+• Automated replenishment

 • Warehouse process automation

-Project Management:
+Project Management

-• Measuring project profitability
+• Project profitability tracking

-SuiteCommerce (Ecommerce):
+SuiteCommerce (Ecommerce)

 Thousands of businesses trust NetSuite—want to know how much does NetSuite cost per year for your company?
 Use our quick pricing tool to instantly get an estimate covering software, setup, and ongoing support from an authorized NetSuite Solution Provider.
 Whether you need NetSuite integration services or support from NetSuite implementation partners, getting an accurate cost breakdown ensures you stay within budget.